 Code formatting can be suppressed per region via special comments.

-Sometimes a plugin requires performing non-whitespace characters modifications like reordering methods, changing letter cases, or adding missing braces.
+Sometimes a plugin requires performing non-whitespace character modifications like reordering methods, changing letter cases, or adding missing braces.
 The formatting framework provides extension points allowing to achieve these goals.

 Allows executing additional processing before the actual formatting is performed.
 For example, it can be used to adjust the formatting range or modify the code by adding, removing, or converting elements like braces, semicolons, quotes, etc. All the introduced changes will be handled by the main formatting step.